wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Variants

 The `variants` dictionary is used in `variant.json` to indicate the variant that the wheel was built for, and in `*-variants.json` to indicate all the wheel variants available.
-It's a 3-level dictionary all properties for each listed variant: The first level keys are variant labels, the second level keys are namespaces, the third level are feature names, and the third level values are lists of feature values.
+It's a 3-level dictionary listing all properties per variant label: The first level keys are variant labels, the second level keys are namespaces, the third level are feature names, and the third level values are lists of feature values.

 #### `pyproject.toml`: variant project-level data table